12 Best Golf Rangefinders – 2025 Reviews & Buying Guide

 • Tournament Legality: Not legal

-The optics of the GS24 are multi-coated to reduce unwanted reflections, and the diopter is adjustable.
+The optics of the Vpro are multi-coated to reduce unwanted reflections, and the diopter is adjustable.

-The GS24 also comes in MTL and TL models.
+The Vpro comes in standard and MTL models.
 Both models includes a slope toggle switch for tournament play, while the MTL model also includes a magnetic mount and high-transmittance lens.

 Pros